 Best ACF Alternatives

 JetEngine is functionally one of the best ACF alternatives.
-However, you need to use Elementor to use JetEngine as it is designed specifically for Elementor.
 Not only you can use JetEngine to create custom fields but also other custom content types including custom post types, custom taxonomies, custom forms, listing items, dynamic calendar, dynamic gallery, and so on.
-JetEngine enriches the dynamic content types you can add to your Elementor designs.
 When creating custom fields group with JetEngine, you can use choose the following field types:

 - Text area